nxp-imx/imx-sm/sm/doc/config.md

 - **SM_MB_MUn_CONFIG** - fills a single mb_mu_config_t structure for an MU mailbox
   - *mu* - Index to MU SDK driver, see MU_BASE_PTRS
   - *sma* - Shared memory address, undefined (0) indicates the MU SRAM
-  - *priority* - Priority of the MU interrupt, for example ::IRQ_PRIO_NOPREEMPT_CRITICAL
+  - *priority* - Priority of the MU interrupt, for example IRQ_PRIO_NOPREEMPT_CRITICAL
   - *xportType[]* - array of transport types, one per doorbell of the MB
   - *xportChannel[]* - array of transport channels, one per doorbell of the MB
 - **SM_NUM_MB_MU** - number of MU mailboxes